ACTIVITIES IN DONEGAL

-The windswept West coast of Donegal is is a Favourite with surfers, with a multitude of reefs, points and sandy beaches.
-Surf Lessons and boards are available from Dooey Surf School.
+The windswept West Coast of Donegal is a favourite with surfers, with a multitude of reefs, points and sandy beaches.
+Surf Lessons and Boards are available from Wild Atlantic Surf School at Dooey Beach.

-Explore the stunning coastline and unspoilt beaches kayaking at your leisure while having fun along the way and enjoying the beautiful scenery of Narin beach/ portnoo.
+Explore the stunning coastline and unspoilt beaches paddleboarding at your leisure while having fun along the way.

 Glencolmcille Folk Village